ashmeet13/YoutubeDataService/README.md

 `Worker` is our async background job that every few seconds requests new data from the Youtube API and stores into a MongoDB instance.

 `Server` exposes two APIs to fetch this data.
 - `POST \search` - This takes in a JSON body with two components `Title` and `Description` to search the database against.
-Either or both of the two parameters need to be provided.
+Both the parameters cannot be empty.
+This endpoint uses MongoDB text indexes to perform text searches over the documents.

 ```json
 {